b-brebion/revert-gait-app/README.md

 `"spine_5_joint":"SIMD3<Float>(3.116987, -0.5190891, -1.6164861)",`
 `"hips_joint":"SIMD3<Float>(3.1043365, -0.7572989, -1.618672)"}`

-As you can see, in the json there is a key that correspond to the joint tracked wich is associated with 3 number that correspond to the position in space on this joint.
+As you can see, in the json there is a key that correspond to the joint tracked which is associated with 3 number that correspond to the position in space of this joint.

 ***(This format may change in the future)***